Patching servers with

 The security of your information system will be strengthened.

 dnf-automatic is an additional tool that will allow you to achieve this.

 If you are worried...

 Years ago, applying updates automatically like this would have been a recipe for disaster.
-There were many times where an update applied might cause issues.
+There were many times when an update applied might cause issues.
 That still happens rarely, when an update of a package removes a deprecated feature that is being used on the server, but for the most part, this simply isn't an issue these days.
-That said though, if you still feel uncomfortable letting
+If you still feel uncomfortable letting

 dnf-automatic handle the updates, consider using it to download and/or notify you that updates are available.
 That way your server doesn't remain unpatched for long.
 These features are